egedursun/biyond-crypto-case/README.md

 - virtualenv
 - git

+---

 ## Installation

 1. Clone the repository
 2. Create a virtual environment
 3. Install the requirements -> `pip install -r requirements.txt`
 4. Run the application -> `python main.py`

+---

+## To View the Frontend Admin Panel

+1. **Run the Backend Server:** Enter the following command from the main directory of the project:
+`python app.py`

+2. **Run Streamlit Server:** Run the following command from the main directory of the project.
+`streamlit run ./Home.py`

+---

 ## Report